raulcano/articles/stop-printing-money.md

 # Conclusions <a name="conclusions"></a>

-Creating money out of thing air is a means of redistributing the wealth from the savers to the ones that receive the new money.
+Creating money out of thin air is a means of redistributing the wealth from the savers to the ones that receive the new money.
 By printing money, the currency is diluted and the value stored in savings goes mainly to those who receive the new money first.
 This forced redistribution is terribly unfair, especially if citizens are forced by law to use the state-approved currency which is being debased.

 If the goal is to distribute wealth to the poor, there are better ways than inflation (which almost always benefit the rich and create an unfair redistribution).